- Ban Calf-Roping at the Calgary Stampede

 The young age of animal, the in-chute abuse and the impact of the sudden jerking on the calf’s neck make this perhaps the most offensive rodeo event.
 Cloverdale’s decision to drop roping events followed a calf breaking his leg in this event, which resulted in the calf having to be killed.

 Chuckwagon racing: Invented at the Calgary Stampede in 1923, the chuckwagon race involves several teams of horses pulling wagons in a figure eight course and racing down a track at high speed to the finish line.
 Several other rodeos in Western Canada have adopted this event.
-Nearly 50 chuckwagon horses have been killed at the Calgary Stampede since 1986, mainly due to crash injuries and heart attacks brought on by stress.
+More than 60 chuckwagon horses have been killed at the Calgary Stampede since 1986, mainly due to crash injuries and heart attacks brought on by stress.
 The considerable risk of injury and death to horses has made this event highly controversial but it remains one of the main attractions at the Stampede.

 Team-roping: In this event two mounted cowboys attempt to rope and immobilize a steer in the least amount of time.
 The lasso is thrown around the steer’s neck by one rider and the other ropes the hind legs.
 The steer is then pulled from each end and stretched to bring him to the ground.
 Sometimes the steer is stretched so violently that all four feet leave the ground and he is suspended in mid-air by the neck and rear legs.